rosenam/cirsium-2022/README.md

 # Pipeline

-## Project setup
-Create three directories: 01_input, 02_scripts, and 03_ouput

-Create a new conda environment for the project: conda create --name mycustomenv

 ## Quality assessment of raw reads
 Raw reads (.fastq files) were given an initial assessment using [FASTQC v.0.11.9](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
 Initial quality control measures should be taken according to these results.